Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - Senses

 - Eyelid tumors.

-Possible signs of eye and vision late effects include changes in vision and dry eyes.
+Possible signs and symptoms of eye and vision late effects include changes in vision and dry eyes.

-These symptoms may be caused by eye and vision late effects:
+These and other signs and symptoms may be caused by eye and vision late effects or by other conditions:

 - Changes in vision, such as: